rcl-ssl/docs/apicore/authorization.md

 ## Authorization
 **V7.0.0**

-You can use an Api Key to obtain authorized access to resources on the [RCL SSL Core API](../apicore/api.md), [RCL SSL SDK](../sdk/sdk.md) and [RCL SSL HTTP AutoRenew](../httpautorenew/httpautorenew.md).
+You can use an Api Key to obtain authorized access to resources on the [RCL SSL Core API](../apicore/api.md) and [RCL SSL HTTP AutoRenew](../httpautorenew/httpautorenew.md).

 ## Create an Api Key